aws/aws-iot-device-sdk-cpp/DevGuide.md

  * The auto-reconnect flow can be completely disabled using SetAutoReconnectEnabled API
  * The minimum and maximum backoff timer values can be set using SetMinReconnectBackoffTimeout and SetMaxReconnectBackoffTimeout APIs
  * The default Min value is 1 second and Max value is 128 seconds
+ * You can set callbacks for disconnect, reconnect and resubscribe.
+Please note that these callbacks have to be non-blocking.

 <a name="usingshadows"></a>
 ### How to use Shadows